srcole/srcole.github.io/_posts/2026-08-30-traditional-character-study.markdown

 date:   2026-08-30 01:00:00
 ---

+NOTE: this is a Codex-generated blog post and app:

 I have been studying Mandarin in the Mainland only focusing on simplified characters, but I wanted to increase my recognition ability of traditional characters.
 I also wanted an excuse to try out Codex more.
 So I made a small browser game that shows a traditional character and asks me to type its corresponding simplified form.

 For example: